Centrifugal Stillage Separation

 8-feathers-Distillery-proucts_600x448

-8 Feathers, founded in 2004, produces a wide variety of spirits using locally-sourced grains and water from a nearby artisanal well.
+8 Feathers Distillery produces a wide variety of spirits using locally-sourced grains and water from a nearby artisanal well.
 The distillery could not lauter because their hammer mill grinding process produces fine grains that clogged the filter media.
 In searching for solutions, filter presses, screw presses and chemical flocculation were investigated and ruled out.
-The Kason CENTRI-SIFTER proved to be the most cost-effective choice that occupied a small footprint, minimized maintenance, and offered simple cleaning options.
+When comparing rotary sieves and centrifugal sifters, Kason’s CENTRI-SIFTER was found to be the most cost-effective choice for its capacity to dewater spent grains quickly, as well as its small footprint, minimal maintenance requirements and simple cleaning options.

-8 Feathers provided a 10-gallon (38-litre) sample of stillage for testing which was conducted on both circular vibratory and centrifugal separators.
-In the footprint desired, the vibratory separator could not produce output that was as dry as the CENTRI-SIFTER, or at nearly as high a rate — the CENTRI-SIFTER accomplished the desired target of 50 GPM (189 l/min) with capacity to spare.
+8 Feathers provided a 10-gallon (38-litre) sample of stillage for testing which was conducted on both circular vibratory and centrifugal sifters.
+In the footprint desired, the CENTRI-SIFTER accomplished the desired dewatering target of 50 GPM (189 l/min) with capacity to spare.

-8 Feathers Distillery was encouraged by the test run when the sifter processed a sample of 1500-gallons (5678-litres) and pushed 40 GPM (151 l/min) without performance degradation.
-8 Feathers purchased a Kason model MO-SS CENTRI-SIFTER with a 140-mesh (105 micron) heavy-duty reinforced stainless steel screen to provide effective separation and minimize the risk of screen blinding.
+8 Feathers Distillery was further encouraged by the test when the sifter processed a sample of 1,500-gallons (5,678-litres) and pushed 40 GPM (151 l/min) without performance degradation.
+With those results, 8 Feathers purchased a Kason model MO-SS CENTRI-SIFTER with a 140-mesh (105 micron) heavy-duty reinforced stainless steel screen.
+This configuration provided effective screening and separating with minimal risk of screen blinding.

 Processing over 3,000 pounds of grain a week while distilling, 8 Feathers produced more than 7,500 pounds of stillage waste as a byproduct.
-Discharge to the municipal wastewater treatment system requires liquid which is free of solids and within an acceptable pH range to avoid increased sewage surcharges.
+To avoid increased sewage charges, this waste must also be free of solids and within an acceptable pH range before being discharged into the municipal waste system.

 8-feathers-Distillery-Centrifugal-Sifter-door-open_600x639